hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ## RQ4: Code Coverage (Section 4.5)

 For the fourth research question, we will use coverage data from `data/coverage/compilers/` to reproduce Figure 10 that shows the code coverage improvement when adding 10k programs produced by `hephaestus` to the test suites of the compiler.
 In the following, we compute the results per compiler.

 * `groovyc`

 ```
+hephaestus@e0456a9b520e:~$ python eval-scripts/compute_coverage.py \
-hephaestus@94771ee464b4:~$ python eval-scripts/compute_coverage.py g data/coverage/compilers/groovy/groovy-vanilla.csv data/coverage/compilers/groovy/groovy-hephaestus.csv data/coverage/compilers/groovy/groovy_whitelist
+    g data/coverage/compilers/groovy/groovy-vanilla.csv \
+    data/coverage/compilers/groovy/groovy-hephaestus.csv \
+    data/coverage/compilers/groovy/groovy_whitelist --compiler
                           Line Coverage  Function Coverage    Branch Coverage
 Initial                           82.00              71.77              78.38
 Combination                       82.06              71.79              78.44